-If you have a problem with anti-social or bullying behavior in your classroom, I urge you to consider including kindness in your back-to-school curriculum.
-We’ve been advocating for teaching kindness, or more specifically, social-emotional learning (SEL) to improve wellbeing, self-esteem, mental health, social connection, and academic results for years.
-And, these are just a few of the benefits of teaching kindness at school.
+If you have a problem with anti-social or bullying behavior in your classroom, I urge you to consider making kindness a part of your back-to-school curriculum.
+When you teach kindness, or more specifically, social-emotional learning (SEL), you'll improve wellbeing, self-esteem, mental health, social connection, and academic results.
+These are just a few of the benefits of teaching kindness at school.

-Why Kindness Should be Taught in the Classroom
+Why You Should Teach Kindness in the Classroom

 Over the years that I’ve advocated for kindness, one of the biggest complaints I’ve heard is that it’s not a teachers’ job to teach kindness at school.
 I’ve heard over and over that parents should be the ones to nurture positive character traits.